 These sensitive periods are heightened periods of interest and focus that occur during the first six years of a child’s life.
 The child develops a natural curiosity to explore new objects and possibilities.

 The periods of sensitivity are ideal to facilitate proper education and instill practical values.
-The periods of sensitivity include- sensitivity to order, sensitivity to language, sensitivity to walking, sensitivity to the social environment, sensitivity to learning through senses, and sensitivity to small objects.
+The periods of sensitivity include-

 In the Montessori pedagogy, proximal and holistic development is attained when the periods of sensitivity are aligned with the four planes f development.